ibm-cloud-docs/satellite/ts-locations/debug-location.md

 1. [Set up {{site.data.keyword.la_short}} for {{site.data.keyword.satelliteshort}} location platform logs](/docs/satellite?topic=satellite-health#setup-la) for more information about which hosts are affected.
 2. [Remove](/docs/satellite?topic=satellite-hosts#host-remove) the affected hosts and [reattach new hosts](/docs/satellite?topic=satellite-hosts#attach-hosts).
-3. If you still have issues, [open a support case](/docs/satellite?topic=satellite-get-help) and include your Satellite location ID.
+3. If you still have issues, [open a support case](/docs/satellite?topic=satellite-get-help) and include your {{site.data.keyword.satelliteshort}} location ID.

 ## R0046: NTP issues
 {: #R0046}